aia39/Privacy_Protection_MASKRCNN_Resnet101/README.md

 * Windows: https://github.com/philferriere/cocoapi.
 You must have the Visual C++ 2015 build tools on your path (see the repo for additional details)

-You can follow [Mask_RCNN_Dependencies Installation](https://www.youtube.com/watch?v=2TikTv6PWDw&t=689s)to install every dependency required for this project.
+You can follow [Mask_RCNN_Dependencies Installation](https://www.youtube.com/watch?v=2TikTv6PWDw&t=689s) to install every dependency required for this project.